chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 at worst there will be the same information twice from two registration resources available for lookup.

+### Loops between RDs and proxies

+In this configuration, it can be tempting to run a Resource Directory and a lookup proxy (aimed at multiple resource directories) on the same host.

+In such a setup, other aggregating lookup proxies must take care to only select locally registered entries.
+With the current filtering rules, observing the resources
+`/rd-lookup/ep?href=/*`
+and
+`/rd-lookup/res?provenance=/*`
+crudely provides that kind of filtering.

 # Recommendations to RD

 * Explicitly allow "foreign" URIs in discovery and endpoint lookup